dart-lang/sdk/docs/language/informal/toplevel-inference.md

 * An non-const empty map literal with no type arguments has the type `Map<dynamic, dynamic>`.
    * No inference dependencies.
-* A const empty map literal with no type arguments has the type `Map<bottom, bottom>`.
+* A const empty map literal with no type arguments has the type `Map<Null, Null>`.
    * No inference dependencies.
-* A type literal has type `Type`
-   * No inference dependencies
 * A function literal with an expression body for which all parameter types are type annotated and for which the return expression is an IE and has an inferred type, has the corresponding function type.
    * If the return expression has no inferred type it is an error.
    * The inference dependencies are the inference dependencies of the return expression.
+   * If the function is marked `async`, then the return type of the function is inferred as `Future<flatten<T>>` where `T` is the inferred type of the return expression and flatten is as described in the spec.
 * An instance creation expression with no omitted type arguments has the obvious type.
    * No inference dependencies
+* An instance creation expression with no omitted type arguments has the obvious type.
+   * No inference dependencies
 * An `as` expression has the cast to type
    * No inference dependencies
+* An `is` expression has type boolean
+   * No inference dependencies
 * A simple or qualified identifier referring to a top level function, static variable, field, getter; or a static class variable, static getter or method;
-   has the inferred type of the identifier.
+   or an instance method; has the inferred type of the identifier.
-   * If the identifier has no inferred type it is an error.
+   * Otherwise, if the identifier has no inferred or annotated type then it is an error.
+   * Note: specifically, references to instance fields and instance getters are disallowed here.
    * The inference dependency of the identifier is itself if the identifier is a candidate for inference.
 Otherwise there are no inference dependencies.
-* A simple identifier denoting a formal parameter has the type with which it was annotated.
+* A simple identifier denoting a formal parameter which has an annotated type is an immediately evident expression and has the type with which it was annotated.
    * No inference dependencies.
 * A function (or function expression) invocation with no omitted generic